Which one is easier to use?

 As we can see from the table above, both the Tyre Glider and Tyre Monkey have similar dimensions and weight.

-In conclusion, it's time to crown a winner in this battle of the best tyre lever.
-For me, the Tyre Glider is the ultimate champion, coming out on top in ease of use, effectiveness in a workshop setting, effectiveness at the roadside, and compatibility with different types of tires.
-So, when it comes to changing tires on both mountain and road bikes, go with the Tyre Glider, the ultimate tyre lever champion!
+In conclusion, for me, the Tyre Glider is my tool of choice.
+I found it easier to use and more effective in a workshop setting and at the roadside.
+I think it has a greater compatibility with different types of tires.
+So, when it comes to changing tires on both mountain and road bikes, my first choice would be the Tyre Glider.
+In my view, the ultimate tyre lever!